artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

 <br>
 The pilgrim, no Aeneas or Paul, stays.<br>
 “Your Beatrice sent me, so have no fear—<br>
-our path is sure, though into hell’s deep maze.”<br>
+our path is sure, though through hell’s dark maze.”<br>
 <br>
 “Abandon every hope, who enter here,”<br>
 declares the gate.
 Agnostics chase a flag,<br>